 It is able to handle heavy loads of data but has a maximum length of 100 meters.
 The strength of this cable makes it ideal for businesses that need a strong network to run a lot of computers over.

 There are different categories, but the cables are essentially the same.
 The different categories refer to the speed and load the cables will handle.
 Cat-5 cable also handles 100 Mhz.

 The cable itself uses a certain number of twisted pairs of wire to avoid overlap and noise that could interfere with the transmission of data.
 There are stranded and solid conductor forms of Cat-5 cabling; the stranded version is more flexible and not as likely to break when bent, which can happen with the solid conductor forms.

 Permanent wiring, such as inside walls of a building, use the less flexible solid core.
-Cable that goes from the wall to the computer needs more flexibility so the typically the stranded version is used.
+A cable that goes from the wall to the computer needs more flexibility, so typically the stranded version is used.